simonw/datasette/docs/internals.rst

 datasette.urls
 --------------

 The ``datasette.urls`` object contains methods for building URLs to pages within Datasette.
-Plugins should use this to link to pages, since these methods take into account any :ref:`config_base_url` configuration setting that might be in effect.
+Plugins should use this to link to pages, since these methods take into account any :ref:`setting_base_url` configuration setting that might be in effect.

 ``datasette.urls.instance(format=None)``
     Returns the URL to the Datasette instance root page.
 This is usually ``"/"``.